-iOS 15 and Effects on Email Campaigns
+iOS 15 and Effects on Email Marketing

 iOS 15 is the recent Apple operating system update that includes major changes for email marketing and privacy issues.
 As the update is rolling out, marketers want to learn more about underlying implications.

-The efficiency of email campaigns depends on many factors, including how safe the recipients feel about the sender.
+The efficiency of email marketing depends on many factors, including how safe the recipients feel about the sender.
 The new version of the software includes a few guarding mechanisms for users to feel more secure about the information they share and companies collect about them.

 Email marketers should also be prudent about their approach to information collection and what data they actually need.

 This article will go through the changes iOS 15 entails and give out a few tips and mindset changes to improve your email campaigns despite the hindrances that come with it.